-After causing quite the stir on Monday, Jesus reenters the temple on Tuesday to confront the religious leaders head-on.
-He informs these leaders that they have no authority over him, and he then, in turn, teaches with authority for those listening.
-This teaching will be the last official time Jesus will teach in the temple.
-After his confrontational approach, he leaves once he has accomplished his goal: “and the chief priests and the scribes were seeking how to arrest him by stealth and kill him” (Mark 14:1).
+After causing quite a stir on Monday, Jesus reenters the temple on Tuesday to confront the religious leaders head-on.
+He informs these leaders that they have no authority over him, and he then, in turn, teaches with power to those listening.
+This teaching will be the last official time Jesus will preach in the temple.
+After his confrontational approach, he leaves once he has accomplished his goal: “the chief priests and the scribes were seeking how to arrest him by stealth and kill him” (Mark 14:1).

 (Matthew 26:6-16; Mark 14:3-11; Luke 22:3-6)

-After 3 days of raucous activity, Jesus slows the pace a bit, but the events are no less significant.
+After three days of raucous activity, Jesus slows the pace a bit, but the events are no less significant.
 He has disregarded the religious elite, and he dines with a ragtag group of disciples in the home of a leper.
-This description of Jesus on his most important week describes him perfectly.
-Fellowshipping in a home of a man known for his inability to gather with others, Jesus is emphatically showing why he came.
+This description of Jesus in his most crucial week describes him perfectly.
+Fellowshipping in a house of a man known for his inability to gather with others, Jesus is emphatically showing why he came.
 During this meal, Lazarus’ sister, Mary, breaks an alabaster box of perfume worth a year’s wages and pours it on Jesus’ head and feet.
 While others are indignant that this resource is “wasted” on Jesus, he comments that she is preparing him for his burial.
-He knows, and apparently she does as well, that they won’t have time to do that later.
+He knows, and apparently, she does as well, that they won’t have time to do that later.
 He mentions that what she was doing would be remembered throughout history.
 If you are reading this post, you are proving him to be correct.

 (Matthew 26:17-75; Mark 14:12-72; Luke 22:7-71; John 13:1-18:27)

 On Thursday, Jesus sends John and Peter to prepare the upper room to observe the Passover feast.
-When they all gather, Jesus washes the disciples’ feet, observes the Lord’s Supper, releases Judas for his betrayal, and provides some of his most foundational teaching and shares some of his sincerest of prayers for the disciples and the ones to come.
+When they all gather, Jesus washes the disciples’ feet, commemorates the Lord’s Supper, releases Judas for his betrayal, provides some of his most foundational teachings, and shares his sincerest prayers for the disciples and the ones to come.
 Jesus then asks Peter, James, and John to accompany him to one of his favorite prayer places at Gethsemane.
-As he affirms his commitment to his death, Judas leads a group of opponents to his location and arrests him to face secret trials through the night.
+As he affirms his commitment to his death, Judas leads a group of opponents to his location and arrests him, after which he faces secret trials through the night.

 (Matthew 27:1-61; Mark 15:1-47; Luke 23:1-56; John 18:28-19:42)

 Through the night, Jesus is tried, ridiculed, beaten, and condemned to be crucified.
-The Jewish leaders convince the Roman government to go forward with his death sentence.
+The Jewish leaders convince the Roman government to advance his death sentence.
 Out of cowardice, Pilate and Herod attempt to calm the rising storm of hostility from the citizens by agreeing to Jesus’ crucifixion.
 Jesus endures a beating that almost kills him, and he is nailed to a cross open to public shame for six hours before he dies.
-During his suspension on the cross, the sun goes dark and the city gets eerie.
+The sun goes dark during his suspension on the cross, and the city gets eerie.
 At his death, the veil of the curtain in the temple tears in two.
-The separation between God and people is ripped asunder.
+The separation between God and people has been ripped asunder.
 A few remaining yet unexpected disciples are the ones who take him down from the cross.
-A rich man named Joseph of Arimethea gives Jesus his tomb.
-Just for a little while.
+A rich man named Joseph of Arimathea gives Jesus his tomb for a little while.

-The Gospel authors do not record a great deal about Saturday because not a lot happened.
-The fact that the chief priests requested Roman soldiers to guard the tomb did indicate their remembering of Jesus’ teaching on his resurrection and their concern of his disciples attempting to keep this religious insurrection going.
+The Gospel authors do not record much about Saturday because not much happened.
+The fact that the chief priests requested Roman soldiers to guard the tomb did indicate their remembering of Jesus’ teaching on his resurrection and their concern about his disciples attempting to keep this religious insurrection going.
 This Sabbath day is truly a Sabbath rest for Jesus.
-On Friday, he died for the sins of Mankind (which were created on the 5th day or Friday).
-On Saturday he rested (on the 6th day or the Sabbath).
-And then on Sunday, the first day of the week, at dawn, God once again said, “Let there be…”
+On Friday, he died for the sins of Mankind (which were created on the 6th day or Friday).
+On Saturday, he rested (on the 7th day or the Sabbath).
+And then, on Sunday, the first day of the week, at dawn, God once again said, “Let there be…”

 (Matthew 28:1-15; Mark 16:1-8; Luke 24:1-49; John 20:1-23)